 Although I don’t have a daily routine, I spend most mornings in solitude, writing at my desk—my minimalist workspace.
-The picture above is honestly what my desk looks like every day (viz.
-I didn’t tidy-up before taking this photo.
-If you look close enough you can even see my Chapstick on top of the stack of notes on the left—sloppy, I know).
+The picture above is what my desk looks like every day.
+(No, I didn’t tidy-up before taking the photo.)

-Just like other aspects of my life, minimalism has allowed me get rid of the unnecessary and keep the essential.
-Thus, my desk (which actually used to be a diningroom table) contains only what I need to work.
+Much like other aspects of my life, minimalism has allowed me get rid of the unnecessary and keep the essential.
+Thus, my desk contains only what I need to work.

 Eliminating the Unnecessary

 I used to lie to myself.
 I used to think I needed so much more to be “productive.”
 I used to think I needed an Internet connection and a clock on the wall and a bookshelf brimming with books and a file cabinet and file folders and three-ring binders and a scanner and a stapler and a desk calendar and a white board and a cork board and an office-supplies organizer containing paperclips and thumbtacks and pens and highlighters and notecards and Post-its and many, many other things.

 But over time I realized I didn’t need those things.
 So I stripped them away, one thing at a time, until I was left with what I have now.
 And who knows: perhaps one day I’ll get rid of my notebook or my printed notes.
 Or perhaps I’ll add an item or two—if it adds value to what I’m doing.